 It is important that you as the student (not your advisor and not your parent) contact Student Services directly if at all possible.
 By doing so, we will have a very clear understanding of the nature of the illness or problem and how we can best help you.

-We are here to help and can link you to other helpful resources such as the Center for Health and Wellbeing, the Counseling Center, or ACCESS (Accommodations, Consultation, Collaboration, and Educational Support Services)
+If you are experiencing any other personal or health issues, we are here to help and can connect you to other helpful resources such as the Center for Health and Wellbeing, Counseling and Psychiatry Services (CAPS), or Student Accessibility Services.
+Please reach out to us at firstname.lastname@example.org.

 Who is my advisor?